-So when Jennifer’s brutalization is simultaneously played for very specific laughs by its female writer, and framed as a very real horror by its female director, how is the viewer – particularly the male viewer – supposed to feel?
-That shouldn’t be taken as a suggestion (and one which would be incredibly crass) that this film is “for” male viewers, but an acknowledgement that, if its response to the male gaze is to be taken as a given, that it therefore also raises the question: who is it for, and what is it saying to them?
+- So when Jennifer’s brutalization is simultaneously played for very specific laughs by its female writer, and framed as a very real horror by its female director, how is the viewer – particularly the male viewer – supposed to feel?
+That shouldn’t be taken as a suggestion (and one which would be incredibly crass) that this film is “for” male viewers, but an acknowledgement that, if its response to the male gaze is to be taken as a given, that it therefore also raises the question: who is this film for, and what is it saying to them?

 Cody and Fox talked about being read unfairly for what they were perceived to be, while not being considered based on what they actually offered.
 Years later, in my attempt to watch the film on its own merits, is it possible that I’m giving Jennifer’s Body more thought than seems to have gone into it?
 Given the thoughtfulness of the people behind it, I remain at a loss for how that could be.